 The fourth pillar is about maximising personal and professional growth to ensure that all internationally recruited staff can fully realise their potential.

-Research shows that a common driver for international nurses to migrate to the UK is career progression.
+Research shows that a common driver for international nurses to migrate to the UK is career progression and professional development.
 However, analysis reveals that progression is slower and less frequent for international nurses than for domestic nurses at all bands.
 The WRES 2022 report also highlights that just 44.4 per cent of BME NHS staff (which may include internationally recruited staff) believe their trust provides equal opportunities for career progression or promotion.

 How to maximise personal and professional growth